volcengine/terraform-provider-volcengine/website/docs/d/alb_customized_cfgs.html.markdown

 description: |-
   Use this data source to query detailed information of alb customized cfgs
 ---
+**❗Notice:**
+The current provider is no longer being maintained.
+We recommend that you use the [volcenginecc](https://registry.terraform.io/providers/volcengine/volcenginecc/latest/docs) instead.
 # volcengine_alb_customized_cfgs
 Use this data source to query detailed information of alb customized cfgs
 ## Example Usage